satishrsdg/aws-finance-analytics-demo/markdown/setup.md

 # AWS Data Services Demonstrator - Initial Setup

 This series of articles demonstrate some of the AWS Data Services capabilities.
-AWS areas are covered as follows:
+AWS areas covered as follows:
 * **AWS CLI** to interact with AWS services
 * **IAM** to set up users and assign policy documents to the users
 * **Terraform** for Infrastructure as a Code (IaaC)
 * **S3** buckets to store data
-* **Firehose** capability to process high velocity data streams
+* **Firehose** capability to process high throughput and low latency data streams
 * **Kinesis Data Gnerator** to produce random data to test Firehose
 * **Athena** to define schema and query data uploaded to S3
 * **Quicksight** to build dashboards against Athena
-* **Sagemaker** to set-up Jupyer Lab a data science workbench
+* **Sagemaker** to set-up Jupyer Lab, a data science workbench
-* **Python** to programatically interact with AWS using packages: botos, pandas, numpy
+* **Python** to programatically interact with AWS using packages such as: botos, pandas, numpy
 * **Redshift** creating datawaerhouse and loading data from the streams
-* **Lambda** transforming stream Lambda and Nodejs
+* **Lambda** transforming stream data using Lambda and Nodejs
 * **CI/CD** Combining terraform with Travis CI

 ## Section-1: AWS CLI

-AWS CLI allows to interact with AWS from a terminal window.
-In Jupyter Lab, aws cli can be invoked by setting the code cell to bash environment.
-In the example below we will create a user for this demo, create aws credential keys and assign policy to access resources.
+AWS CLI allows users to interact with AWS from a terminal window.
+In the example below we will:
+* create a user for this demo
+* create aws credential keys
+* assign policy to access resources

-_**Pre-requisites**_: A user with IAM permissions created in AWS console and assigned to a credentials profile iam-admin
+_**Pre-requisites**_: A user with IAM permissions created in AWS console and assigned to a credentials profile, in the demo we use `iam-admin`

 **Objectives**
 * Create an admin user